 Letter from the Director

-So as I reflect on all that we’ve discovered after 26 successful rounds of the NLSY79, I am reminded that without you, there is no survey.
-Without you, there is no success.
-I thank you for your support of and dedication to the NLSY79.
 It is my hope that once again you will grant us the privilege of speaking with you and sharing your unique story.

-Jeffrey Groen, Director National Longitudinal Surveys
+Director, National Longitudinal Surveys

 U.S. Bureau of Labor Statistics